Children scream 'just stop' in 911 call from lawmaker's home

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

 In the first 911 call to Aiken city police, no one talks to the operator but “please stop” can be heard repeatedly.

-That prompted the dispatcher to call Aiken County 911, saying she heard “children screaming for help and begging for their father to stop.”
+“Just stop daddy.
+Just stop. … Daddy, why are you doing this?”

+Corley’s wife of 12 years can also be heard in the background: “Chris, please stop.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.